 8. Steamy spaces.
 I’m sure there is a clever scientific reason for this, but buses that steam up when there is the slightest bit of rain really are nasty.
 We all know we have to share our air with everyone on there, but actually SEEING it in action is a different matter entirely.
 Can someone please invent a bus de-mister to stop us all from feeling ill?

 9. Flinging doors open randomly.
 Now, this is dangerous to pedestrians, cyclists and all other road users.
+You don’t need a UK survey to tell you that.
 Why do people not check before they throw the door open of their car?
 This happened to me recently when I was driving, so thank goodness it wasn’t someone passing on a bike.
 Admittedly, finding another dent in my car is rather like discovering a new crater on the moon, but it still made me really cross.

 10. Not sharing.
 There was a man who used to get the same train as me, who always took a full bottle of wine to drink on the way home.
 He always had two plastic cups, but never offered me any.
 I thought after 4 years and some annoying leg touching I had earned this, but it turns out I hadn’t.
 Sadly, the best I’ve ever been offered was someone’s lap to sit on.
 Disturbing does not even come close.